stephenslab/gtexresults/README.md

 ## Setup instructions (simpler)

-The analyses require installation of several programs and libraries, including SFA, ExtremeDeconvolution, and the GNU Scientific Library.
-To facilitate reproducing our results, we have developed a [Docker container](https://hub.docker.com/r/gaow/mash-paper) which contains the required software components. *Note that using Docker requires that you have administrator access to your computer.*
+The analyses require installation of several programs and libraries, including SFA, ExtremeDeconvolution, OpenMP, and the GNU Scientific Library.
+To facilitate reproducing our results, we have developed a [Docker container](https://hub.docker.com/r/gaow/mash-paper) which contains the required software components.

 If you would like to run the analyses without Docker, please see the "less simple" setup instructions below, which explain what software